 Upon the entrance of the United States into World War II, the editors of the Pittsburgh Courier nominated African-American journalist Frank E. Bolden to be an accredited war correspondent.
 Bolden was one of only two African-American war correspondents accepted, and became a nationally recognized journalist, in addition to being city editor of the Courier from 1956 until 1962.

 In 1966, John H. Sengstacke purchased the newspaper and renamed it the New Pittsburgh Courier.
-It became part of Sengstacke Newspapers (now Real Times, LLC) – the largest and most influential Black newspaper chain in the country – which also includes the Chicago Defender, Michigan Chronicle, Atlanta Tribune and Atlanta Daily World.
+It became part of Sengstacke Newspapers (now Real Times Media), which also includes the Chicago Defender, Michigan Chronicle, Atlanta Tribune and Atlanta Daily World.